FAQs

 What type of music do you play for dancing?

-Mainly Irish and Scottish for the dances, with a few English, American, French and Finnish tunes where appropriate.
+We mainly play Irish and Scottish tunes for the dances, interspersed with a few English, American, French, and Finnish melodies where appropriate.

 Which instruments do you use?

-Mainly fiddle, button accordion, guitar, piano and bodhran.
-But we know lots of great musicians who can guest with us.
-Let us know if you would like to hear a particular instrument.
+Our typical line-up features the fiddle, button accordion, guitar, piano, and bodhrán.
+However, we work with many wonderful musicians who can guest with us, so please let us know if you would particularly like to feature a specific instrument.

-We would quite like a singer, and maybe even a bit of a sing-along!
+We would like a singer, or perhaps a bit of a sing-along!

-Are you happy to provide music only, with no ceilidh/dancing?
+Are you happy to provide music only, with no ceilidh or dancing?

-Absolutely, our musicians honed their skills in traditional folk sessions and this is their passion.
+Absolutely.
+Our musicians honed their skills in traditional folk sessions, and playing live music is their absolute passion.

 Do you do dances suitable for children?

-Yes, we have some dances suitable for children and would suggest a maximum of one hour duration if it's a children-only ceilidh.
-Normally at these events there are a few adults to help with the dancing, and everyone has a lot of fun.
+Yes, we have several dances that are perfect for children.
+If it is a children-only ceilidh, we suggest a maximum duration of one hour.
+Normally at these events, a few adults join in to help guide the dancing, and everyone has a lot of fun.

 Do you supply the PA system?